 Please provide evidence of how you meet each of the essential criteria.

-1. Good First Degree (2:1 or above) in a related subject.
+1. First Degree at a 2:1 or above in a related subject.

 3. Ability to teach at HE level or experience of professional practice in relevant field.